-He was the recipient of 2003 Scientific Medal of the Zoological Society of London, the 2010 Genetics Society Medal and 2105 VC Research Medal.
+He was the recipient of 2003 Scientific Medal of the Zoological Society of London, the 2010 Genetics Society Medal, the 2015 VC Research Medal and the 2024 Humboldt Prize.
+In 2010 he was the inaugural winner of the Excellence in Doctoral Supervision Prize.
 In 2004 he was elected a member of EMBO.
 In 2015 he was elected to the Fellowship of the Academy of Medical Sciences and to the Fellowship of the Royal Society.
 He is the founding director of the Genetics and Evolution Teaching Project that researches the best way to teach evolution in schools.
-In 2010 he was the inaugural winner of the Excellence in Doctoral Supervision Prize.

-Laurence Hurst is on the Advisory board of the Public Library of Science, Biology and sits on numerous editorial boards, including Molecular Systems Biology, BMC Biology, Trends in Genetics, Genome Biology and Evolution, Genome Biology, Biology Direct, BMC Systems Biology, BMC Evolutionary Biology.
+Laurence Hurst is on the Advisory board of the Public Library of Science, Biology and of ExpressionEdits (a company designing transgenes) and is a past-president of the Genetics Society.
+He sits on numerous editorial boards, including Molecular Systems Biology, BMC Biology, Trends in Genetics, Genome Biology and Evolution, Genome Biology, Biology Direct, BMC Systems Biology, BMC Evolutionary Biology.
 He is the founding Director of the Milner Centre for Evolution and recipient of an ERC Advanced Award.

 He is regularly confused with his younger brother Greg, also a professor of evolutionary genetics (but in Liverpool not Bath).